pyhf/numfocus-affiliate-project-application/README.md

-# numfocus-affiliate-project-application

-pyhf's application to NumFOCUS for Affiliated Project status
+# pyhf's application to NumFOCUS for Affiliated Project status

 1. Does your project have a contributor Code of Conduct?